 We’ll also review the forms that you completed for your initial acupuncture visit, along with any relevant lab tests you may have.
 This discussion usually takes 30-60 minutes of the initial visit, depending on the complexity of your case.

 Besides asking you questions, I’ll be also be gathering information by observing, listening, and touching injured areas and acupuncture points and channels.

 At some point I will ask to see your tongue (please don’t brush your tongue for a day before your visit).
 I’ll be observing the size, shape and color of the tongue body, the color of the tongue coating, the location of any abnormalities on the tongue, and the spirit of the tongue.
-All this provides additional information for your East Asian Medicine diagnosis.
+All this provides additional information for your Eastern Medicine diagnosis.

 I will also feel your pulses on both wrists.
 This provides detailed information on the state of energy in your body and may reveal additional issues to discuss.
 I may also palpate other areas of your body to examine injuries, levels of muscle tension and tenderness, and press points on your abdomen as well to check for tightness and discomfort.

-After observing and talking with you, I’ll formulate an East Asian Medicine diagnosis that will provide the basis for your treatment plan and prognosis.
+After observing and talking with you, I’ll formulate an Eastern Medicine diagnosis that will provide the basis for your treatment plan and prognosis.
 Your treatment plan will include acupuncture and other methods of treatment.
 Over the course of the treatment plan, usually 2-4 weeks at 1-2 times per week, you should start feeling significantly better.